johnramsden/zedenv/doc/source/setup.rst

 your system should be kept in a 'Boot Environment root'.
 In most configurations this would be ``<pool>/ROOT``.
 However its location is not important, and it can be located anywhere within a pool.
-What's important is that it does not have any child data sets that are not in a boot environment.
+What's important is that it does not have any child datasets that are not in a boot environment.

 The common practice is to start with a 'default' boot environment.
 This would be the dataset ``<pool>/ROOT/default``.
-If a system is in this manner, it would be the most basic boot environment compatible system.
+If a system is setup in this manner, it would be the most basic boot environment compatible system.

 This 'default' dataset could have the entire system installed into it.
-Upon creating new boot environments it would be cloned and the entire system would be in the new boot environment.
-A better practice would be to keep some datasets separate from the boot environment, parts of the system that would be shared between boot environments, would be located in these datasets.
-For example, one might want to keep their logs separate, or their home directories separate.
+Upon creating new boot environments, it would be cloned and the entire system would be in the new boot environment.
+A better practice would be to keep some datasets separate from the boot environment.
+Putting parts of the system that can be shared between boot environments, in these separate datasets is good practice.
+For example, one might want to keep their log, or home directories separate.

 Examples
 --------